Stealing Her Thoughts

 There must be two selves at war.

-I find myself on top of a barren mountain.
+I find myself on top of a barren mountain, the world around me dark and broken.

 There are random bursts of fire, that rise up from the world around us, like volcanoes, as tall as the mountain that I stand on.